vi3k6i5/synonym-extractor/README.rst

 synonym-extractor
 ==============

-Synonym Extractor is a python library that based on `Aho-Corasick algorithm
+Synonym Extractor is a python library that is loosely based on `Aho-Corasick algorithm
 <https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm>`_.

 The idea is to extract words that we care about from a given sentence in one pass.